-The death of a loved one is typically a highly charged emotional time period filled with grief and uncertainty.
-Understandably, the legal ramifications of the death are often overlooked at first.
-At some point, however, the decedent’s estate must be addressed by starting the complex and time-consuming process of probating the decedent’s estate.
-If you were appointed to be the Executor of the estate in the decedent’s Last Will and Testament you will be charged with opening the probate of the estate with the appropriate court.
+The death of a loved one is a mournful time period filled with grief and uncertainty.
+Understandably, the legal ramifications of a death are often overlooked at first.
+At some point, however, the decedent’s estate must be addressed by starting the complex and time-consuming process of probating their estate.
+If you were appointed to be the Executor of the estate in the decedent’s Last Will and Testament you will be charged with opening the probate of the estate.
 If the decedent left behind a trust as part of his or her estate you may also find yourself appointed to be the trustee of that trust.
 Having an experienced estate planning attorney by your side throughout the probate and/or trust administration process will ensure that your rights are protected and that you fulfill your duties and responsibilities to the decedent and the estate properly.

-At the Charleston, South Carolina law firm of Kuhn & Kuhn we understand your loss as well as the responsibilities you now face.
+Kuhn and Kuhn Law Firm understands your grief and the responsibilities you now face.
 Our competent, yet compassionate, estate planning attorneys are here to offer guidance and advice to you and your family during the probate and trust administration process.
-Contact the South Carolina law firm of Kuhn & Kuhn by calling 843-577-3700 or by using our online contact form today to schedule your consultation.
-We offer free consultations and three convenient office locations in Charleston, Summerville, and Beaufort.
+Contact us by calling 843-577-3700 or by using our online contact form today to schedule your consultation.
+We offer free probate consultations.

 The Probate Process

-Unless you have been involved in the probate of an estate in South Carolina before you likely know very little about the process.
-Probate is the legal process that is typically required following a death.
+Unless you have been involved in the probate of an estate in South Carolina before, you likely know very little about the process.
+Probate is the legal procedure that is typically required following a death.
 The primary goals of probate include:

 - Identifying, locating, and inventorying assets owned by the decedent at the time of death

-- Proving creditors of the estate the ability to file claims against the estate
+- Giving creditors of the estate the ability to file claims against the estate

 - Litigating challenges or claims against the estate